 After it got completely dark, we drove off to some Grundarfjörður hotel in our warm and welcoming yellow bus.

 We quickly changed and went down for dinner.
 Had some fish that night, and a traditional Icelandic desert – Skyr.
 I was sitting next to Patrick and Siggi, and we were exchanging comments on the subject of Instagram.
 Denny was saying that he doesn’t need Instagram at all, but nevertheless, Denny was the one who was aaaaalways taking photos of all the food he ordered.
 He said it was not for Instagram, but for his wife.
 Siggi said he doesn’t need Instagram either, he prefers to be old-school.
 And I was telling them that if I didn’t have one, I wouldn’t have been there that night.
 One good reason to have it.

-Our hotel room was cold, but Emily and I were equipped with hairdryers, so we spent a good amount of time warming up the room and even greater amount of time warming up the bathroom, it was like a piece of ice… Patrick and Ken somehow forgot to switch on their heater in the room… and somehow managed to sleep with no heater, but I don’t know, maybe they cuddled at night haha (I was soooo cold the whole night that I almost couldn’t sleep).
-My roomie, Emily, also had a funny habit to wake up in the middle of the night to check if everything is charging properly.
+Our hotel room was cold, but Emily and I were equipped with hairdryers, so we spent a good amount of time warming up the room and an even greater amount of time warming up the bathroom, which was like a piece of ice… Patrick and Ken somehow forgot to switch on their heater in the room… and somehow managed to sleep like that, but I don’t know, maybe they cuddled at night haha (I was soooo cold the whole night that I almost couldn’t sleep).
+My roomie, Emily, also had a funny habit to wake up in the middle of the night to check if everything was charging properly.
 She had 2 cameras with multiple batteries, 4 batteries for a drone, 1 laptop, a go-pro + 2 iPhones to charge.
-So it was quite an impressive charging station of blinking lights every night.
+So it was quite an impressive charging station with blinking lights every night.

 Hope your Kirkjufell experience was as cool as mine.